Clay Samford

 Mr. Samford graduated with honors from Cornell University and with distinction from Stanford Law School.
 Prior to joining the Department of Justice, he served as law clerk to Judge John C. Porfilio of the U.S. Court of Appeals for the Tenth Circuit and for Justice Raymond Austin of the Supreme Court of the Navajo Nation.

-Mr. Samford teaches Natural Resources Law as an adjunct professor at the University of Denver Sturm College of Law and has taught at the National Advocacy Center, the University of Hawaii William S. Richardson School of Law, and Harvard Law School.
+Mr. Samford teaches Natural Resources and Administrative Law as an adjunct professor at the University of Denver Sturm College of Law and has taught courses at the National Advocacy Center and the University of Hawaii William S. Richardson School of Law, and has taught as a guest lecturer at Harvard Law School and the University of Wyoming College of Law.